Frequently Asked Questions

 Payment is collected in two stages:

-Secures your Session 1
+Session 1 payment:

-Covers all preparation work between sessions
+Covers your first session and all preparation work

-Non-refundable after Session 1 is completed
+Non-refundable once Session 1 has been completed

-Collected between Session 1 and Session 2
+Due between Session 1 and Session 2 via the Post-Session 1 form

-Non-refundable after Session 2 is completed
+Required before Session 2 is scheduled

 -